ryasmi/rulr/src/higherOrderRules/tuple/readme.md

 [Back to root readme.md](../../../readme.md)

 This function validates that the input is an array and uses the sub-rules to validate each item as shown in the example below.
 This function is a higher order rule as it uses a sub-rule to validate each item in the tuple input.
 This function should only throw errors from the sub-rule or the `rulr.InvalidArrayError`.
-Each error thrown from the sub-rules will be wrapped in `rulr.KeyedValidationError` and these errors will be combined and thrown as a `rulr.ValidationErrors`.
+Each error thrown from the sub-rules will be wrapped in `rulr.KeyedValidationError` and these errors will be combined and thrown as `rulr.ValidationErrors`.

 ```ts
 import * as rulr from 'rulr'